 The CSWP Plan is a dynamic living document.
-The Team will meet at least once per year to revisit the plan, assess the plan update needs, follow-up on implementation, coordination and progress.
-This meeting will be coordinated by Carson City Public Works.
+The Team will meet at least once per year to revisit the plan, assess the plan update needs, follow-up on implementation, coordination, and progress.
+This meeting will be coordinated by Carson City Public Works and the Technical Assistance Provider for the ISWPP.
 The invitation to revisit and update the CSWP Plan will include owner/operators of the four smaller PWSs in the area:

-- Cottonwood Mobile Home Park Water System
+- Cottonwood Mobile Home Park Water System,

-- Mill House Inn Motel Water System
+- Mill House Inn Motel Water System,

-- Stewart Complex and Marlette-Hobart Water Systems (State Buildings and Grounds)
+- Marlette-Hobart Water Systems (State Buildings and Grounds), and

-- Terrace Garden Apartments Water System
+- Terrace Garden Apartments Water System.